DataDog/documentation/content/en/tracing/llm_observability/span_kinds.md

 When used alongside embedding spans, retrieval spans can provide visibility into retrieval augmented generation (RAG) operations.

-### Child spans

-Retrieval spans do not have child spans, as they represent a single retrieval step.
+Retrieval spans do not have child spans, as they represent a standalone retrieval step.

 [1]: https://react-lm.github.io/
 [2]: /tracing/llm_observability/sdk/?tab=model#tracing-spans